cmunozdev/Webscout/docs/openai-api-server.md

 > Last updated: 2025-11-16
 > Maintained by [Webscout](https://github.com/OEvortex/Webscout)

 Webscout's [`webscout.server`](../webscout/server/__init__.py:1) module provides a comprehensive OpenAI-compatible API server with provider management capabilities.
 This server allows you to use any supported provider with tools and applications designed for OpenAI's API.
+For an overview of how the server fits into the broader runtime, see [docs/architecture.md](architecture.md) and, for client-side integrations, [docs/client.md](client.md).

 ## Table of Contents